sabhiram/raspberry-wifi-conf/README.md

 A Node application which makes connecting your RaspberryPi to your home wifi easier

+## RPI 4 Note:

+I realize that a bunch of folks will try this out using the shiny new RaspberryPi v4.
+I caution you that this is not something I have tried, I believe this was tested on a Pi3 to success.
+However, if you find that this works on a Pi4, please let me know and I will adjust the readme accordingly.
+If it does not work, it is probably a few PRs away from success :)

 ## Why?

 When unable to connect to a wifi network, this service will turn the RPI into a wireless AP.
 This allows us to connect to it via a phone or other device and configure our home wifi network (for example).